 Can Hair Highlights Be Removed?

 There are two safe options to remove your hair highlights.
 Some other options include bleaching your hair, but you should avoid harsh treatments since your hair is already dry.

-First of all, you can simply let your hair grow out of the highlights during some time.
 However, covering your highlights with hair color might be the easiest way to remove them.
 Make sure to pick the color that matches your natural shade.
 You will need to reapply the color when it washes out.

 Be careful, though – apply only on the parts that are previously colored.

 Highlights wash out after an average of 24 washes.

 They will definitely be less visible after some time, but fortunately, there are things you can do to prevent highlights from fading too fast.